forcedotcom/postman-salesforce-apis/README.md

 # Salesforce APIs for Postman

-A collection of [Postman](https://www.postman.com/) resources for the Salesforce APIs:
+A [Postman](https://www.postman.com/) collection of ~200 requests for 10 Salesforce APIs:

-## APIs in the box

 - Auth
 - Bulk (V1 & V2)